-- Needle bar thread hook - At the same time that the thread cassette is inserted, the needle is threaded. - ▶ The thread cassette indicator goes off. - If the needle could not be threaded or the thread was not passed through the needle bar thread hook, refer to "Loading the spool into the thread cassette" (page 19) and perform the procedure again starting from step 2.
+- Needle bar thread hook - At the same time that the thread cassette is inserted, the needle is threaded. - ▶ The thread cassette indicator goes off. - If the needle could not be threaded or the thread was not passed through the needle bar thread hook, refer to "Loading the spool into the thread cassette" (page 25) and perform the procedure again starting from step 2.

 - The needle threader is operated when the needle is threaded.
 Be sure to keep your hands and other items away from the needle, otherwise injuries may occur. - Raise the presser foot lever, carefully pull on the loop of thread passed through the eye of the needle to pull out the end of the thread.
-Carefully pull the loop of thread toward the rear of the machine.